dnkent/dynamr/README.md

 stock_dynam %>% filter(change == 1)
 ```

-- `pooled_glm_test()`: test whether the temporal effect homogeneity holds for coefficients of interest in a generalized linear model using panel data.
+- `pooled_glm_test()`: test whether the assumption temporal effect homogeneity holds for coefficients of interest in a generalized linear model using panel data.

 ```
 library(ISLR)